suffolklibraries/lgc/content/collections/events/blank-page-beccles-15-04.md

     content:
       -
         type: text
-        text: 'Join writer and performer Poppy Stevens for this creative workshop for 10-16 year olds at Beccles Library.
-This workshop will equip you with the skills to harness your creativity and get started!
-No previous writing experience necessary.
-Poppy’s workshop is brought to you as part of '
+        text: 'Join artist and designer Holly Scholfield for this creative workshop for 10-16 year olds at Beccles Library.
+Design and print your own colourful t-shirts!
+This workshop is part of '
       -
         type: text
         marks: